-macOS 10.15 Catalina brings EFI firmware updates for all supported models.
-This article lists the firmware versions of Macs which have been successfully upgraded to Catalina, or have run a late Catalina beta release.
+macOS 10.15 Catalina brings EFI firmware updates for all supported models, and the 10.15.1 update additional increments to Macs with T2 chips.
+This article lists the firmware versions of Macs which have been successfully upgraded to Catalina 10.15.1 on or after 29 October 2019.

 If your Mac is still running Sierra, High Sierra or Mojave, it won’t (yet) have been updated to the newer version listed here.
 In that case, please refer to the previous listing of firmware versions.
 If your Mac is still running an earlier version of macOS, such as El Capitan, then you should refer to version 2 of this list instead.

 Apple doesn’t provide an official list of the current EFI firmware versions which should be installed on each model of Mac.

 That displayed in System Information uses five decimal numbers separated by dots, e.g